Skip to content

 Installation & Setup

-The helper scripts ./tools/submit.sh, ./tools/monitor_folder.sh, and ./tools/mythic_connect.sh wrap the required docker compose syntax for ease of use.
+The helper scripts ./tools/submit.sh, ./tools/monitor_folder.sh, and ./tools/mythic_connect.sh wrap the required docker syntax for ease of use and are highly recommended.

 poetry install